Titolo

 The process of requesting and issuing a product with Offline Recognition responds to the need to give our Partners flexibility, allowing them to manage the recognition and entry of data at different times and players.

-The applicant must be identified at the presence of the RAO/IR and at the same time sign the paper contract with a handwritten signature.
+The applicant must be identified in the presence of the RAO/IR and at the same time sign the paper contract with a handwritten signature.

 Subsequently, the request is entered and the product is issued in IPP in the following ways: